mortezakowkabi/jcb-persian-documentation/031-Automatic-import-of-custom-code-during-compilation-in-JCB.md

 There are a few important limitations when using custom code tags:

 * **Spacing:** Custom code blocks must be at least **6–8 lines apart**.
 * **Fingerprinting:** JCB creates a **fingerprint** (context snapshot) of a few lines before and after your insertion.
-If that context changes too much, JCB won’t recognize where to re-insert the code.
+If that context changes too much, JCB won't recognize where to re-insert the code.
 * If the fingerprint changes, JCB will:

   * Skip reinsertion and display a **warning** during compilation.